VectorInstitute/DANER/README.md

   source env/bin/activate
   pip install -r requirement.txt
   ```
-  - Frontend: If you want to build the frontend yourself, you need to install the package using the following command.
+  - Frontend: Not necessary.
+But if you want to build the frontend yourself, you need to install the package using the following command.

   ```bash
   cd ./frontend
   npm install
   ```

-# Run DANER
+## Run DANER
 - Run DANER on local machine.
   - Run Backend: `python $DANER/backend/app.py`
   - Run Frontend